Experience the healing properties of nature

 • A boost in NK “Natural Killer” immune cells resulting from chemicals secreted into the air from conifer trees

-Join Emily for a revitalizing and immersive experience amidst the beauty of nature each month.
+Join Emily for a revitalizing and immersive experience.
+What to Expect:

 • Forest Immersion, Mindful Connection, Community, and Guided Experience: Emily will lead you through a series of mindful practices, meditation, and sensory exercises designed to enhance your connection with the forest.
 This event is open to all, and we welcome individuals of all backgrounds and experience levels.
 We will be walking on uneven surfaces, but the destination is not as important as the journey.
 This is an inclusive, welcoming space to meet like-minded individuals who share a love for nature and mindfulness.